 The global landscape

-The Operational Resilience concept has been gaining traction globally.
+The Operational Resilience concept has been gaining traction globally and financial services firms have experienced challenges from various disruptive events including technology failures, cyber incidents, the COVID-19 pandemic and natural disasters.
 New standards and consultations are continually being proposed across multiple jurisdictions.
-While the various authorities might promote different terms, the core aspects remains the same - regulatory authorities are concerned with ensuring a firm can evidence their approach to operational continuity.
+While the various authorities might promote different terms, the core aspects remain the same - regulatory authorities are concerned with ensuring a firm can evidence their approach to operational continuity.

-The UK has taken the lead in developing the concept of Operational Resilience, with other jurisdictions paying close attention.
+- The UK has taken the lead in developing the concept of Operational Resilience, with other jurisdictions paying close attention.
 It is expected that, over time, a global approach will emerge.
 Operational Resilience is the new consideration all financial services firms will have to adapt to going forward.

 The Central Bank will conduct supervisory engagements to assess the level of Operational Resilience maturity in firms.
 This includes looking for evidence that the board is seeking the required information to enable it to understand the risk and resilience profile of the firm, the firm’s understanding of the delivery of its own critical or important business services and the operational assets that underpin the delivery of these services, the firm’s ability to determine appropriate impact tolerances for its important business services and the firm’s consideration of third parties in its response and recovery process.

-Specifically, our team has deep technical expertise across the Operational Resilience Pillars as outlined by the CBI including ICT and Cyber Resilience, Incident Management, and Business Continuity in addition to broad governance risk and compliance skills.
+Specifically, our team has deep technical expertise across the Operational Resilience Pillars as outlined by the CBI including ICT and Cyber Resilience, Incident Management, and Business Continuity in addition to broad governance risk, regulatory and compliance skills.
 If you would like to discuss the potential impact of the above on your business, please contact any of our Operational Resilience experts below.